 What does healthy look like?

 The best way to know if you are dealing with a toxic person is to look at your healthy relationships (if you have any).
-How is an issue handled with those people?
+How is an issue handled by those people?

-A toxic person is incapable of understanding your heart… and only projects his (or her) evil heart onto you.
+A toxic person is incapable of understanding your heart… and only projects his evil heart onto you.
 They cannot see what they do not possess.
 Nor do they want to.

 Have the toxic people in your life dismissed your feelings and minimized their dysfunctional behaviors?